DontRevealMe/Framework/docs/API/Libraries/MessagingService.md

 # MessagingService

 !!!
-Warning
+Notice
-    This library can only be accessed by the server.
+    This library can only be accessed by the server

-Framework for handling the recieving and sending of data through messaging service.
+Manages the sending and handling of packets across server.

 ## How it works

-The framework's MessagingService works by treating send requests as packets.
-These packets are put into a ```package``` and are sent all at once.
-A package will generally hold as many packets possible until it reaches the 800 character limit.
-If your packet exceeds the 800 character limit, it will generally be broken up into multiple packets and sent overtime.

-!!!
-Warning
-    Packets that exceed the 800 character limit may have longer send times.
-This will also affect other packages waiting in queue awaiting to be sent.
+### Packets

+Packets are an internal OOP class which are comprised of properties that contain it's topic, data, and unique ID if the packet is a segment.

+### Packages

+Packages contain a group of packets and will be sent automically after a 1 second it has been created.
+Packages can only contain at most, 850 data in length, but each packet is restricted to 800 characters.

+### Segments

+In the odd case there is a packet larger than 800 characters, the server will attempt to split the packet data up into serveral segments.
+These segment packets will be sent through.
+The con of this is that it may delay publishes by several seconds which is why it's reccomended that you try to keep data below 800 characters.

 ## API